top of page

 Chapada Diamantina is located in the heart of Bahia, about 450 km from Salvador, encompassing 24 municipalities, such as Lençóis, Palmeiras, Mucugê and Ibicoara, each with its own unique characteristics and natural attractions.

-Chapada Diamantina National Park, one of the region's main protected areas, covers approximately 152,000 hectares and is managed by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).
-Rising over 500 meters, the park is part of the Serra do Sincorá, which is part of the Serra do Espinhaço, and is home to impressive ecological diversity, encompassing three biomes: Atlantic Forest, Cerrado, and Caatinga, making it a paradise for ecotourists and nature lovers.
+The Chapada Diamantina National Park, one of the main protected areas in the region, occupies approximately 152,000 hectares and is managed by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).
+Rising to over 500 meters, the park is part of the Serra do Sincorá, which is integrated into the Serra do Espinhaço, and harbors an impressive ecological diversity, bringing together three biomes: Atlantic Forest, Cerrado, and Caatinga, making it a paradise for ecotourists and nature lovers.

 How to get to Chapada Diamantina National Park